Rodeo (Lil Nas X and Cardi B song): Remix

 A remix of "Rodeo" by Lil Nas X and fellow rapper Nas was released for digital download and streaming in various countries on January 27, 2020, accompanied by an animated lyric video.
 Lil Nas X said of the collaboration that it was "amazing" for Nas to acknowledge him.
 The remix was serviced as a single to contemporary hit radio in Italy on January 31, 2020.
 Nas' verse features him rapping about his "ho stable" and major catalog.
 Stereogums Tom Breihan called it just as catchy as the original version, stating that the remix adds mariachi horns to its rumbling surf-guitar beat.
 Lil Nas X performed the former alongside Nas at the 62nd Annual Grammy Awards a day before its digital release.

 Chart performance

-The remix reached number 29 on Belgium's Ultratip Flanders chart and number 16 on the country's Ultratip Wallonia chart.
-It peaked at number 27 on the New Zealand Hot Singles chart and number 74 on the US Billboard Hot 100, with the magazine billing the artist as "Lil Nas X featuring Cardi B or Nas".
+The remix reached number 29 on Belgium's Ultratip Bubbling Under Flanders chart and peaked at number 16 on the country's Ultratip Bubbling Under Wallonia chart.
+It charted at number 27 on the New Zealand Hot Singles chart and number 74 on the US Billboard Hot 100, with the magazine billing the artist as "Lil Nas X featuring Cardi B or Nas".
+It would additionally chart at number 25 on the US Rhythmic Airplay chart.